nonoguynono/xcloud-keyboard-mouse/CONTRIBUTING.md

 # Contributing

-If you make any contributions to this repository after this file was created, you are agreeing that any code you have contributed will be licensed under GPL-3.0.
+If you make any contributions to this repository after this file was created, you are agreeing that any code you have contributed will be licensed under the terms outlined in README.md.

 ## Prerequisites